 Disaster Recovery

-Currently, a9s PostgreSQL and a9s KeyValue are the only Data Services that support performing a disaster recovery execution into a newly created Service Instance.
+Currently, a9s KeyValue, a9s Messaging, a9s MongoDB, and a9s PostgreSQL are the only Data Services that support performing a disaster recovery execution into a newly created Service Instance.
 All other a9s Data Services will need some manual interaction, which are not specified and may vary from Data Service to Data Service.

-Trying to apply the information contained on this document to an a9s Data Service aside from a9s PostgreSQL can leave your instances in an irrecuperable state.
+Trying to apply the information contained on this document to an a9s Data Service aside from the ones mentioned above can leave your Service Instances in an irrecuperable state.

 Introduction